 4.4.3.1.2 Manual Network Selection Mode Procedure

 The MS indicates whether there are any PLMNs, which are available using all supported access technologies.
-This includes PLMNs in the “forbidden PLMNs” list, “forbidden PLMNs for GPRS service” list and PLMNs which only offer services not supported by the MS. An MS which supports GSM COMPACT shall also indicate GSM COMPACT PLMNs (which use PBCCH).
+This includes PLMNs in the “forbidden PLMNs” list, “forbidden PLMNs for GPRS service” list, and and PLMNs which only offer services not supported by the MS, and the list of "PLMNs not allowed to operate at the present UE location".
+An MS which supports GSM COMPACT shall also indicate GSM COMPACT PLMNs (which use PBCCH).

 If displayed, PLMNs meeting the criteria above are presented in the following order: